AI, Work,

 Measure whether firms are using AI for cost cutting alone or for new products, new markets, and worker leverage.

 The PLFS redesign is helpful, but AI diffusion needs higher-frequency, task-level, city-level data.
-Otherwise policy will arrive after the adjustment has already happened.
+Gig-platform workforce counts belong on the dashboard because they may show stress before formal statistics do.

-Sources: DataForIndia, PLFS explainer; ILO, India Employment Report 2024; Anthropic Economic Index methodology; Mishra, India graduate AI exposure.
+Sources: DataForIndia, PLFS explainer; ILO, India Employment Report 2024; Anthropic Economic Index methodology; Mishra, India graduate AI exposure; Ishan Bakshi, Economic troubles have eased, but foundations for long-term growth are still missing.

 The PSST policy goal: make good experiments cheaper.